-In general, pets are permitted in the campgrounds but must be restrained either on a leash not exceeding 6 feet in length, caged or crated at all times.
+In general, pets are permitted in campgrounds in national parks but must be restrained either on a leash not exceeding 6 feet in length, caged or crated at all times.
 Check park regulations regarding camping with your pet.
 Some campgrounds permit pet camping only in designated sites.
 Please be aware of the pet policy of the campground you’re planning to visit.

 Camping with Pets – U.S. National Park Service